kroysemaj/git-GDI/slides/exercise1-b.md

 ##  make your own git repo from scratch

 1. Create a new folder called `exercise1` and `cd` into it
-2. Create three new files for your project
+2. Create three new files for your project (put something in them)
-  - put something in the files, it doesn't have to be working code
 3. Initialize the project as a new git repo
 4. Add the files so that git will track them
 5. Commit all the files with a message of 'initial commit'